 In “Taco King”, we as players get confronted with nostalgia on two different levels: Gameplay- and story-wise.
 In the beginning, we step into the role a little child who loves to play in an arcade hall.
-But as the game progresses, the character gets older, from a kid to a teenager to an adult to an elder citizen.
+However, as the game progresses, the character gets older too, and changes from a kid to a teenager to an adult to an elder citizen.
 Nonetheless, the arcade games stay the same.
-It’s lovely to play those clones of “Space Invader”, “Emerald Mine” and “Asteroids” with their improved graphics, but the real nostalgic feeling comes from witnessing the never fading love of a person for those classic titles.
+It is lovely to play those clones of “Space Invader”, “Emerald Mine” and “Asteroids” with their improved graphics, but the real nostalgic feeling comes from witnessing the a love for those classic titles that never fades.

 Do you remember the good times you had at LAN parties with a couple of friends?
-If the answer is yes, then for sure you played one of the old arena shooter games in the multiplayer mode together.
+If the answer is “Yes!”, then for sure you played some old arena shooter games in the multiplayer mode together.
 While “No Players Online” is more of a psychological horror game, it manages to show how weirdly deserted those games feel like when there is nobody to play with.
 By implication this jam entry makes clear why we loved those old days so much: Because we played with our friends.
-A spooky, but also nostalgic gaming experience it is.
+This core message makes it a spooky, but also nostalgic gaming experience.

 Read more about “No Players Online”.

-When I was young, maybe nine years old, my parents bought me a Tamagotchi.
-I loved it so much because we weren’t allowed to have a pet thanks to my allergies, which were pretty strong back then.
+When I was young, my parents bought me a Tamagotchi.
+I loved it so much because we were not allowed to have a pet thanks to my allergies, which were pretty strong back then.
 But the virtual pet was a sweet experience for me, as I tried to care for it as good as possible.
 In “Virtual Pets”, you find a slightly broken device like that.
-Some of the buttons are not operating properly, there are small fissures in the display and well, the battery didn’t get replaced either.
+Some of the buttons are not operating properly, there are small fissures in the display and the battery did not get replaced either.
 With a bit of exploring you might still find a way to grow up a cute monster pet, just like I did it when I was a child.

 “Alfredo’s Stupendous Surprise (Bandersnatch Edition)” by Paul Nicholas, original game by Tom Hall & John Romero.

 “Alfredo’s Stupendous Surprise (Bandersnatch Edition)” is a remake of a (still playable) game that Tom Hall and John Romero created thirty years ago at their Softdisk time.
-While a remake of a several decades old game already lets my nostalgia alarm sensors tingle a bit, it’s the background story of the jam entry that convinced me completely.
+While a remake of a several decades old game already lets my nostalgia alarm sensors tingle, it is the background story of the jam entry that convinced me completely.
 You have to keep in mind that the game was a submission for the Toy Box Jam 2019, a jam initiated by Tom Hall.
-He even helped out to get rid of some bugs, which I find massively heart-warming!
+He even helped out to get rid of some bugs, which I find massively beautifuk!
 And just like that, old adventures become new ones.
 What a time to be alive.